Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 As a new owner of the business, this profit is the money that is left over for me, free and clear, after everyone else gets their piece of the pie.
 It is not earmarked for anything.
 If the accounting has been done properly, I can take this money out of the business (by way of a dividend) and the store would not suffer in any way.
 I can use this money to pay for my son’s university education or buy a new car.
 Or, I could simply sock it away in my bank account.

 This profit is the return that I am hoping to get from my investment in the general store and so plays a big role in determining what price I am willing to pay for that investment.
-Let’s say that after paying the general manager his salary and paying all the other expenses that come with running a business, the store is clearing $100 000 in profit a year. (probably a lowball estimate but it makes the math easy.)
+Let’s say that after paying the general manager his salary and paying all the other expenses that come with running a business, the store is clearing $100 000 in profit a year.
 What then would be a fair price to pay for the business?

-Looked at another way, the $100 000 in annual earnings that this store is generating would represent a return of 3% on our initial investment of $3 million.
-We would say that the earnings yield of this investment was 3%.
-Again, considering the fairly substantial risks inherent in owning a small business, this is just not enough of a potential return to make it worth our while.
+Looked at another way, the $100 000 in annual earnings that this store is generating would represent a return of 3.3% on our initial investment of $3 million.
+We would say that the earnings yield of this investment was 3.3%.
+Better than the interest you could get in your bank account perhaps but considering the fairly substantial risks inherent in owning a small business, this is just not enough of a potential return to make it worth our while.
 The price is going to have to be lower to entice us to buy.

 What if we offered $500 000?
 Now the math is looking much more favourable.
 At this price, the return on our investment would be 20% ($100 000 being 20% of $500 000).
 If we took all of this money out of the business, we’d have made back our initial grubstake in only 5 years.
 After that, the highway planning committee can do as it wants.
 Of course, the current owner is no dummy and is unlikely to sell off his baby at such a low price.